MrCroxx/CroxxProxyPool/README.md

 2. Use a heap to make sure each time you will pop the earliest proxy you used.
 3. Confirm the availability of a proxy when it is crawled.
 4. Detect repeat proxies when pushing.
+5. [ Update on 2017-8-30 ] Crawl other proxies with a searched proxy to fasten searching available proxies ! ( Searching can be 2-5 times faster than before ! )